Continuing Education Activity

-A cough is a symptom and a reflex action that is an essential protective and defensive act which secures the removal of mucus, noxious substances, and infections from the larynx, trachea, and larger bronchi.
+A cough is a symptom and a reflex action that is an essential protective and defensive act that secures the removal of mucus, noxious substances, and infections from the larynx, trachea, and larger bronchi.
 Impairment or absence of the coughing mechanism can be dangerous and even fatal in disease.
-Women tend to have a chronic cough more often and to have heightened cough reflex sensitivity compared to men.
+Women tend to have a chronic cough more often and have heightened cough reflex sensitivity compared to men.
 Nocturnal cough is distressing and may cause disturbances in sleep.

 Causes of a nocturnal cough can be categorized as respiratory, non-respiratory, and systemic.
 The most common respiratory causes of a chronic cough include postnasal drip, postinfectious, and asthma.
 Environmental factors include smoking, both active and passive; this is the most frequent environmental factor.
-Drugs include ACEIs, beta-blockers, and NSAIDs.
+Drugs include angiotensin-converting-enzyme inhibitors (ACEIs), beta-blockers, and non-steroidal anti-inflammatory drugs (NSAIDs).
 Drugs causing pulmonary fibrosis are bleomycin, busulphan, methotrexate, carmustine, amiodarone, cyclophosphamide, and hydralazine.
 Other respiratory causes include bronchiectasis, bronchitis, chronic obstructive pulmonary disease (COPD), cystic fibrosis, interstitial lung disease (ILD), primary or secondary lung tumors, sarcoidosis, and tuberculosis.
 Other upper airway conditions to be ruled out are chronic tonsillar enlargement, obstructive sleep apnea, gastroesophageal reflux disease (GERD), laryngeal problems, and foreign bodies in the large airways.
 Non-respiratory causes are GERD, recurrent aspiration, left ventricular failure, mitral stenosis, pulmonary infarction, and psychogenic cough, which is a diagnosis of exclusion.
 Very rare conditions include cardiac arrhythmias, aortic aneurysm, cough only when supine (due to a collapse of large airways), following complex involuntary tics (Tourette syndrome), and vitamin B12 deficiency (probably due to sensory neuropathy).
-Of all these conditions, cough variant asthma, GERD, and upper airway cough syndrome (UACS) are called the pathogenic triad, and they constitute 90% cases.
+Of all these conditions, cough variant asthma, GERD, and upper airway cough syndrome (UACS) are called the pathogenic triad, and they constitute 90% of cases.

 A worldwide study from 16 countries has shown that a nocturnal cough was present in 30%, productive cough in 10%, and non-productive cough in 10%.
 Conditions such as chronic bronchitis are therefore grossly underrepresented, even though they cause considerable morbidity within the population.
-Similarly, such tertiary referral clinics are unlikely to represent the true prevalence of conditions such as asthma as a cause of a chronic cough, since at least in European practice, a therapeutic trial of anti-asthma medication is usually performed by the primary physician.
+Similarly, such tertiary referral clinics are unlikely to represent the true prevalence of conditions such as asthma as a cause of a chronic cough, since at least in European practice, a therapeutic trial of anti-asthma medication is usually performed by the primary provider.